Coprela/CompareSet/README.md

 - Tkinter (bundled with Python) for the classic GUI
 - [PySide6](https://pypi.org/project/PySide6/) for the Qt interface

+## Checking for updates

+The application checks for a version file hosted on SharePoint.
+If the site requires authentication, provide your credentials using the environment variables `SP_USERNAME` and `SP_PASSWORD`.
+You may also override the location of the version file with the `VERSION_URL` variable.

 ## Supported page formats

 CompareSet works with PDF pages sized according to the ISO A series.
 Pages